Asharalikhan4/Core-Subject-Notes/OperatingSystem.md

 ![](./assets/multiTaskingImage.png "San Juan Mountains")
 - As depicted in the above image, At any time the CPU is executing only one task while other tasks are waiting for their turn.
 The illusion of parallelism is achieved when the CPU is reassigned to another task. i.e all the three tasks A, B and C are appearing to occur simultaneously because of time sharing.
 - So for multitasking to take place, firstly there should be multiprogramming i.e. presence of multiple programs ready for execution.
 And secondly the concept of time sharing.

+# Context Switch
+Context switching in an operating system involves saving the context or state of a running process so that it can be restored later, and then loading the context or state of another. process and run it.

+Context Switching refers to the process/method used by the system to change the process from one state to another using the CPUs present in the system to perform its job.

+Example – Suppose in the OS there (N) numbers of processes are stored in a Process Control Block(PCB). like The process is running using the CPU to do its job.
+While a process is running, other processes with the highest priority queue up to use the CPU to complete their job.

+# Process Control Block
+So, the Process Control block(PCB) is also known as a Task Control Block. it represents a process in the Operating System.
+A process control block (PCB) is a data structure used by a computer to store all information about a process.
+It is also called the descriptive process.
+When a process is created (started or installed), the operating system creates a process manager.